Annie Leary: Early life

 Annie was born in 1832 in New York City.
 She was the daughter of Catharine Leary (1803–1879) and James Leary (1792–1862), a hatter who was a childhood friend of William Backhouse Astor Sr. James later bought many beaver pelts from William's father, John Jacob Astor, and operated a shop in the basement of the original Astor House Hotel across from New York City Hall.
 She had three brothers: Arthur, Daniel and George, who made a fortune in shipping during the U.S. Civil War.
 Arthur was a bachelor who Annie accompanied to society functions in New York City as well as Newport, Rhode Island.
-It has been suggested that James friendship with the Astors is what led to Arthur, and in turn Annie, being the only Catholics to be included on Mrs. Astor's "The 400".
+It has been suggested that James's friendship with the Astors is what led to Arthur, and in turn Annie, being the only Catholics to be included on Mrs. Astor's "The 400".
 When Arthur died she inherited his fortune as well as his social prominence.

 Her maternal ancestors were Dutch immigrants and her paternal grandfather came from Ireland to the United States while he was a boy.